jeremytammik/heizkosten/README.md

 - Download and install [Herucoal](https://github.com/jeremytammik/herucoal) &ndash; use the green button above saying 'Clone or Download' and download and unpack the zip file.
 - Enter the herucoal directory, run terminal and enter `npm install`
-- In the terminal in the herucoal directory, run `npm start` 0 Open the URL list in the browser
+- In the terminal in the herucoal directory, run `npm start`
+- Open the URL listed in the browser

+## Usage

+- Load the existing data: Admin
+    - Load unit data
+    - Load apartment data
+    - Load person data
+    - Load contract data

 ## Author